Warring States period: The second horizontal alliance and fall of Qi

-Qin and Zhao expansions
+Qin and Zhao expansion

-In 278 BC, General Bai Qi of Qin attacked from Qin's new territory in Sichuan to the west of Chu.
+In 278 BC, the Qin general Bai Qi attacked from Qin's new territory in Sichuan to the west of Chu.
 The capital of Ying was captured and Chu's western lands on the Han River were lost.
 The effect was to shift Chu significantly to the east.

 After Chu was defeated in 278, the remaining great powers were Qin in the west and Zhao in the north-center.
 There was little room for diplomatic maneuver and matters were decided by wars.
 Zhao had been much strengthened by King Wuling of Zhao (325–299).
 In 307 he enlarged his cavalry by copying the northern nomads.
 In 306 he took more land in the northern Shanxi plateau.
 In 305 he defeated the north-eastern border state of Zhongshan.
-In 304 he pushed far to the north-west and occupied the east-west section of the Yellow River in the north of the Ordos Loop.
+In 304 he pushed far to the north-west and occupied the east–west section of the Yellow River in the north of the Ordos Loop.
 King Huiwen of Zhao (298–266) chose able servants and expanded against the weakened Qi and Wei.
 In 296 his general Lian Po defeated two Qin armies.

 In 269 BC Fan Sui became chief advisor to Qin.
 He advocated authoritarian reforms, irrevocable expansion and an alliance with distant states to attack nearby states (the twenty-third of the Thirty-Six Stratagems).
 His maxim "attack not only the territory, but also the people" enunciated a policy of mass slaughter that became increasingly frequent.